SeaGL/seagl.github.io/_welcome.md

 ## About

-SeaGL (_the Seattle GNU/Linux conference_) is a free, as in freedom and tea, grassroots technical summit dedicated to spreading awareness and knowledge about free / libre / open source software, hardware, and culture.
+SeaGL (_the Seattle GNU/Linux conference_) is a free—as in freedom and
+tea—grassroots technical summit dedicated to spreading awareness and knowledge about free / libre / open source software, hardware, and culture.

 SeaGL strives to be welcoming, enjoyable, and informative for professional technologists, newcomers, enthusiasts, and all other users of free software,